reportmill/SnapKit/ReadMe.md

 keeps the basic simplicity and standard conventions of Swing while adding the visual richness of JavaFX and bringing the whole thing to the browser:

-- It provides all the essential features of Swing and JavaFX (above)
+- Provides all the essential features of Swing and JavaFX (above)
-- It runs on top of Swing, JavaFX and HTML DOM
+- Runs on top of Swing, JavaFX and HTML DOM
-- It is easily portable to any future UI kit and platform
+- Easily portable to any future UI kit and platform
-- The base class is called View (that puts the V in MVC!)
+- The base class is called View (that puts the V back in MVC)
 - The ViewOwner class provides control functionally
 - The ViewEvent class unifies all input events for more consistent handling